theochit/field-manager-challenge/README.md

 ## External Packages Used

+- **Docker**: To containerize the app and make local development / deployment easier.

 ### Backend:
 - **Shapely, pyproj:** Used for geometry operations, this case just calculating the area of a geometry.